mikiec84/rankAndRetreiveDemo/README.md

 ![alt-tag](https://github.com/AravindNico/rankAndRetreiveDemo/blob/master/screenshots/rank_retrieve/rr_cred.png)

-# Working of Rank and Retrieve Api Demo
+# Training the Retrieve and Rank API with Camera User Manual

 ## Step 1 :

-Open Watson's Rank and Retrieve Service [page](https://watson-retrieve-and-rank.ng.bluemix.net/) .
+Open Watson's Retrieve and Rank Service [page](https://watson-retrieve-and-rank.ng.bluemix.net/) .
 Now we will create a solr cluster & collection and then upload the document and questions.

 ## Step 2 :